 With air weapons, more power costs more money.
-We have researched the cheaper end of the market and can vouch for the ability of an air pistol producing a muzzle energy of 3.1ft lbs or more to kill even the largest mink (1.7kg) humanely.
+We have researched the cheaper end of the market and can vouch for the ability of a .177 air-pistol producing a muzzle energy of 3.1ft lbs or more to kill even the largest mink (1.7kg) humanely.
+The choice of weapons available that meet this specification is ever changing, so making recommendations as to make and model in this leaflet means that we would likely be out of date very quickly.

 Once exposed in a trap a mink may scream loudly and incessantly until it is dispatched.
-So prepare the air pistol, pellets and trap combs before removing the wooden tunnel or pulling out the trap.
-Check that the pistol barrel is clear before loading it.
+So prepare the airpistol, pellets and trap combs before removing the tunnel or pulling out the trap.
+Wear safety glasses and check that the pistol barrel is clear before loading it.
 If the mink has been caught on a raft, it is convenient to dispatch it on the raft in the water (the raft can be floated away from public view).
-Remove the wooden tunnel (or pull out the trap) and by inserting the combs alternately, gently push the mink to the end of the trap farthest from the door, until it is confined to a space only one or two meshes long.
+Insert the combs alternately, gently push the mink to the end of the trap farthest from the door, until it is confined to a space only one or two meshes long.
 By easing or increasing pressure, you can allow the animal to squirm around or hold it in position.

 Using the comb as a lever, push the mink up towards the roof of the trap, letting it squirm around until its head is immediately below the roof mesh, then clamp it in position by pressing on the comb.
 With the gun barrel perpendicular to the cranium, push the muzzle of the barrel down firmly and shoot the mink.
 Avoid the very strong centre line of the skull.
 Do not fire unless you have achieved the muzzle/cranium contact described.
 (If the muzzle is not perpendicular to the cranium, or if there is insufficient downward pressure, the pellet may glance off or fail to penetrate).
-Note that when using Prometheus pellets, the plastic skirt of the pellet typically lodges at the surface, while the steel pellet itself separates and penetrates deep into the brain.
+Note that the plastic skirt of the pellet may well lodge at the skin surface, while the pellet itself separates and penetrates deep into the brain.

 Get your FREE Mink Raft Plans today